 What are the Consequences for Committing Robbery?

-The consequences of robbery in Fort Lauderdale depend on the type of robbery.
-There are different types of robbery in Fort Lauderdale.
-Strong arm robbery is the taking of money or something by physical force and is a second-degree felony punishable by up to 15 years in state prison.
+The consequences of robbery in Fort Lauderdale depend on the type of charge.
+There are different classifications of robbery that people need to understand.
+To, begin, strong arm robbery is the taking of money or something by physical force and is a second-degree felony punishable by up to 15 years in state prison.

 Armed robbery with a weapon is a felony in the first degree punishable by 30 years in state prison.
-Armed robbery with a deadly weapon is a felony in the first degree, also punishable by 30 years in state prison.
 The charges carry different levels of severity and different sentencing guidelines points for the score sheet.
 Ft Lauderdale robbery penalties typically vary according to the level of severity of the crime and a history of prior convictions.

 Defining Possible Aggravated Penalties